wesleysatelis/GOES-16-image-analysis-for-biomass-burning-detection/README.md

 # GOES-16 image analysis for biomass burning detection

-This is the source code used for image processing and analysis of NOAA's meteorological satellite GOES-16.
+R scripts for image processing and analysis of NOAA's meteorological satellite GOES-16.

 <p align="center">
   <img width="500" src="https://github.com/wesleysatelis/GOES-16-image-analysis-for-biomass-burning-detection/blob/master/areas-plantio.png">
 </p>

-The main main goal is to characterise and quantify areas where pre-harvesting burning of sugarcane is still in use.
+The main goal is to characterise and quantify areas where pre-harvesting burning of sugarcane is still used in São Paulo/Brasil.

 This project was fundend by the Brazilian National Council for Scientific and Technological Development and developed at the Center for Meteorological and Climate Research Applied to Agriculture (CEPAGRI/UNICAMP).